blueming-camelia/CIS6397_Project/README.md

 ![ranked_outpatient_cost_procedure](https://user-images.githubusercontent.com/63881504/205669528-87f94b56-d879-4723-a195-cf00ceec3ba0.png)

 _Ranked Outpatient Procedure Observations_

+**The most expensive procedure per state is not to be confused with the most expensive procedure on average.**
 * Wyoming (WY) is the state with the most expensive outpatient procedures (total = 11 at HIGH LEVEL).
 * Arkansas (AK) is the second state with the most expensive outpatient procedures (total = 8 at HIGH LEVEL).
 * MA, CA, NY, and VT have very low cost per outpatient procedures.Perhaps they have laws that cap-out procedures at certain prices due to political standings of the states on public health.